tjaskula/Blog/source/notes/csharp.md

 ## Creating types

+### Writing a Class Versus an Interface

+As a guideline:

+* Use classes and subclasses for types that naturally share an implementation.
+* Use interfaces for types that have independent implementations.

 ### Constructors

 Constructor with optional parameters may be problematic if it is instantiated from another assemblie.
 If we add another optional parameter we have to recompile all consuming assemblies because they will continue to call the non existing constructor and fail at runtime. the subtler problem is when we change a value of one of the optional parameters, the callers will continue to call with the old value until they are recompiled.
 Hence **avoid optional parameters in public functions**.